 - Short-term plans in Colorado are required to cover state-mandated benefits, including maternity.

-- Short-term plans must have loss ratios of at least 60 percent, but the state plans to increase that to 80 percent as of February 2019.
+- Short-term plans must have loss ratios of at least 60 percent, but that’s increasing to 80 percent as of April 2019.

 - At least three insurers offer short-term plans in Colorado.

 Colorado has its own regulations pertaining to short-term health insurance.
 The Trump Administration relaxed the federal rules of October 2, allowing longer durations for short-term plans.
 States can still impose their own restrictions, however, and Colorado will continue to do so.

 Short-term plan terms limited to six months in Colorado